Climate Change Survey 2023

 The prophetic challenge recorded in the Old Testament has the twin aspects of God’s hard challenge, including warning, crisis and judgement but also of divine promise, the hope that people can be part of the process towards positive change when aligned with the Lord’s will and open to the Spirit.
 Those two foci of challenge and promise, or otherwise stated, crisis and opportunity, are calling out to us as the contemporary church in a new millennium that is transitioning from one geological era, the ‘Holocence’ of comparatively stable and benign climate enjoyed by human civilisation, to the ‘Anthropocene’, so called because human behaviour has cumulatively brought about greater climate instability and biodiversity degradation especially through our use of fossil fuels.

 The church’s calling comes from God in Christ by the Spirit.
 Sometimes that calling warrants us making common cause with other communities when a crisis or emergency threatens across society at a particular time, or the planet in an entire era.
-Climate change is our generation’s great issue, more so even than the current pandemic.
-Yet whatever commonalities of action such a crisis may evoke from us across society or planet, we as church, as disciples of Jesus Christ can contribute something that is distinct: the revelation and inspiration of the Holy Scriptures and the theological and ethical insights that they give rise to in our search to fulfil our vocation with creative fidelity and loving care.
+Climate change is our generation’s great issue yet whatever commonalities of action such a crisis may evoke from us across society or planet, we as church, as disciples of Jesus Christ can contribute something that is distinct: the revelation and inspiration of the Holy Scriptures and the theological and ethical insights that they give rise to in our search to fulfil our vocation with creative fidelity and loving care.

 The following biblical texts are just some of the many that inform our perspective on God’s good, beloved yet beleaguered creation.
 A thread running throughout many of them is that creation justice, social justice and human righteousness are all interwoven to our weal or woe.